Barberio Advisors

 It wasn’t long before we out grew our space.
 In 1991, I approached the City of Hopkins with a plan to improve the 65% vacancy rate on Mainstreet by building a new home for STC.
 A progressive city council recognized the opportunity and worked with us and the Hopkins School District.

-Six years later we opened the Hopkins Center for the Arts!
+Six years later in 1997 we opened the Hopkins Center for the Arts!
 Stages Theatre has been thriving ever since and the Hopkins central business district.
 Retail and housing development has been booming on Mainstreet for over 20 years due in large part to the excitement and vitality brought to Hopkins by the performing and visual arts.

 In the early 2000’s I led an initiative to start the Mainstreet School of the Arts, which is now PiM Arts High School in Eden Prairie, to meet a growing demand for education rooted in the arts.
 This effort was to further meet the demand for quality arts programming in the western suburbs.